Article by staff consultant BSc/MSc 03/04/2023

 The Role of Talent and Knowledge

-This talent pool influences and supports idea creation, empowering people within the organization to develop proprietary theories and new knowledge.
+This talent pool influences and supports idea creation, empowering people within the organisation to develop proprietary theories and new knowledge.
 This knowledge, whether technical or strategic, then becomes an internal source of competitive advantage.
 Other, more external sources of competitive advantage, such as leveraging economies of scale, help a business position itself as a cost leader in its industry.

 The Mandate for Data and Analysis

 International businesses must develop a deeper understanding of diverse international markets and cultures.
 This crucial process occurs through advanced information gathering and sophisticated data analysis.
-Strong, connected organizational teams that can share and interpret this intelligence allow businesses to maintain operational effectiveness regardless of global turbulence.
+Strong, connected organisational teams that can share and interpret this intelligence allow businesses to maintain operational effectiveness regardless of global turbulence.

 The LEGO Group, a multinational toy production company, provides a highly effective illustration of strategic international business operations.